-The day will help to raise awareness among policy makers about the importance of and the opportunity that renewable energy and energy efficiency present in creating stronger, more resilient health systems in Africa and to why additional attention to and resources for this issue are urgently needed.
+The day helped to raise awareness among policy makers about the importance of and the opportunity that renewable energy and energy efficiency present in creating stronger, more resilient health systems in Africa and to why additional attention to and resources for this issue are urgently needed.

-In this opening session, panelists will discuss synergies between the sustainable energy and health agendas, including the need for closer cooperation between the energy and health sectors to maximize health benefits.
+In this opening session, panelists discussed synergies between the sustainable energy and health agendas, including the need for closer cooperation between the energy and health sectors to maximize health benefits.

-The session will provide a health care professional’s perspective on the importance of having adequate and reliable electricity to providing critical patient care.
+The session provided a health care professional’s perspective on the importance of having adequate and reliable electricity to providing critical patient care.

-- Dr. Marleen Temmerman, Director, Centre of Excellence in Women and Child Health, Aga Khan University
+- Dr. Marleen Temmerman (moderator), Director, Centre of Excellence in Women and Child Health, Aga Khan University

 - Dr. Evrard Nahimana, Deputy Chief Medical Officer, Partners in Health

 - Dr. Niall Conroy, Public Health Physician, Centre for Emergency Medical Science, University College Dublin & Project Bo

 - Evaline Lang’at, Department of Health, Kilifi County Government

 The session took a closer look at the current and growing demands for electricity in different types of health facilities in Sub-Saharan Africa.

 - Rahul Srinivasan (moderator), Energy Specialist, The World Bank

 - Jeff Lahl, Project Director, Solar Electric Light Fund View Presentation